internationalist/xlayout/README.md

   	<div>
   		&lt;script&gt; new Xlayout('container'); &lt;/script&gt;
   	</div>
-  	<p>This will give you a 3 panel vertical layout looking similar to this:<p>
+  	<p>This will give you a 3 panel vertical layout like <a href="http://i.imgur.com/IwKGkvP.jpg?1">this</a><p>

+  	<p>I am building a documentation web site that will have more detailed documentation and tutorials etc.</p>
+  	<p>Xlayout has considerable configuration and customization options that will be detailed on the site.</p>